AlexRebula/JQuery-Plugins/aiiaWizard/README.md

 Imagine you have a complex input form that the user must fill in.
 Wouldn't it be better to break down the form into several steps?

 Oh...
 I know you'll probably say..."Why would you make a plugin that already exists?". :) Well, why not?
 It's true, there are some great plugins out there that do just that.
 In fact this plugin was inspired by the excellent ["jQuery Steps" plugin, created by Rafael Staib](http://www.jquery-steps.com).
-And I am sure that if you Google you'll more of them...
+And I am sure that if you Google you'll find more of them...

 However I decided to do one myself as an experiment and because for some reason Rafael's plugin was mising some things that I needed at the moment and there was also a bug when initializing other jQuery plugins within the Steps plugin.
 For examplem the Google maps plugin would not initialize for some reason.
 Another reason that I created it was because I love jQuery and this is my chance to learn more about jQuery plugins.